 Looking for job opportunities in Central America?
-You’re not alone.
-Here, in the first update of what we hope will be a regular, ongoing resourse, we highlight a company in Panama, Costa Rica, Nicaragua, Honduras, El Salvador, Guatemala, and Belize currently seeking talent.
+Here, in our latest update, we highlight a company in Panama, Costa Rica, Nicaragua, Honduras, El Salvador, Guatemala, and Belize currently seeking talent.

 One of the more devastating affects of the pandemic (and a major argument against lockdown and restrictions) has been unemployment.
 All over the world, millions of people have lost their jobs, across all economies, from highly-developed industrial economies to those of the developing world, like here in Central America.